 Dave Hyde: After Florida State’s snub bowl comes its legal game that will shake college football

-DANIA BEACH — The normal questions came in the normal way.
+DANIA BEACH, Fla. — The normal questions came in the normal way.
 Everyone played their role.
 Reporters.
 Bowl officials.
 And especially Florida State’s third-string quarterback and offensive coordinator, who will work the Orange Bowl without Seminoles players who produced 94.4 percent of their yards this undefeated season.

 “All we got is all we need,’’ said the freshman quarterback, Brock Glenn, delivering the predictable motto of this remaining team.